-Approximate Cost: €35* (The cost includes bus transportation to and from Ostia, tours, and a meal.)
+Approximate Cost: €35* (The cost includes bus transportation to and from Ostia, tours, and a sack lunch.)

 Poland: A Human Rights Symposium

 The Poland study trip offers a one-time opportunity for an intellectual, cultural, and social exchange with Polish students at Nicolaus Copernicus University in Torun, Poland.
-Led by JFRC alumnus, Mr. John Kurowski, an American lawyer and frequent Visiting Professor at Copernicus, the centerpiece of the trip is the now well-established symposium, Human Rights and A Just Society.
-The Human Rights Symposium, now in its seventh year, has featured presentations by distinguished European and American scholars and documentary films on human rights issues.
+Led by JFRC alumnus, Mr. John Kurowski, an American lawyer and frequent Visiting Professor at Copernicus, the centerpiece of the trip is the well-established symposium, Human Rights and A Just Society.
+The Human Rights Symposium, entering its eighth year, has featured presentations by distinguished European and American scholars and documentary films on human rights issues.

 Torun is a beautifully preserved medieval city designated as a UNESCO World Heritage Centre.
 The trip begins in Warsaw, proceeds to Torun for the Symposium, and finishes in Krakow, a city considered to be one of the trendiest destinations in all of Europe for young artists and musicians.
-The formal program ends on Thursday, 25 October, allowing for three days of independent travel to other destinations during the fall break.
-Prague, Berlin, Vienna, and other European capitals are within a 4-6 hour train ride from Krakow.
+The formal program ends on Friday, 11 October, allowing time for independent travel to other destinations during the fall break.
+Prague, Berlin, Vienna, and other European hot spots are easily reached from Krakow.

 Italian Invasion & Roman Resistance in World War II